Gokulraj0906/GQNN/README.md

 ## Use Cases

-GQNN can be used for:
+QNN can be used for:
 1. **Research and Development**: Experiment with quantum-enhanced machine learning algorithms.
 2. **Education**: Learn and teach quantum computing principles via QNNs.
 3. **Prototyping**: Develop proof-of-concept models for quantum computing applications.